 Oh Kenedy.
 I’ve learned so much from you.

 This is the Seamwork Kenedy.
 Seamwork patterns seem to have a lot of haters (or is it Colette that has the haters?
-I can never remember.), but either I’ve chosen well or they’re just made for a Petite Font body in mind because I don’t have any complaints for the patterns I’ve made so far.
+I can never remember.), but either I’ve chosen well or they’re just made for a Petite Font body in mind because I don’t have any complaints about the patterns I’ve made so far.

 Anyway, this is the second go ’round with this pattern.
-The first time I made it was a year ago in a crinkly cheesecloth that worked my every last nerve (it also took me 4 whole days to make—it’s billed as a 2-hour project).
+The first time I made it was a year ago in crinkly cotton that worked my every last nerve (it also took me 4 whole days to make—it’s billed as a 2-hour project).
 But the final dress, French seams and all, was perfect for the all-inclusive Mexican resort at which my husband and I celebrated our first wedding anniversary.